 Big Bandemonium (Celtic).
 Brian also leads the Klezmer-African-Latin-Caribbean fusion band

-Little Shop of Horas, which has performed three European tours.
+Little Shop of Horas, which has performed numerous European tours.
 He is a graduate of the New England Conservatory

 JANUSZ KOWALSKI (clarinet, saxophone, piano, accordion)